kmcdermo/Timing/GEN_SIM/test/README.txt

 ## then do the following below

 cd Timing/GEN_SIM/test
-cmsDriver.py ${path}/${to}/${fragment} --mc --eventcontent RAWSIM --datatier GEN-SIM --conditions 93X_mc2017_realistic_v3 --beamspot Realistic25ns13TeVEarly2017Collision --step GEN,SIM --geometry DB:Extended --era Run2_2017 --fileout file:step0.root --no_exec --python_filename step0_GEN_SIM.py
+cmsDriver.py ${path}/${to}/${fragment} --mc --eventcontent RAWSIM --datatier GEN-SIM --conditions 93X_mc2017_realistic_v3 --beamspot Realistic25ns13TeVEarly2017Collision --step GEN,SIM --geometry DB:Extended --era Run2_2017 --nThreads 4 --fileout file:step0.root --no_exec --python_filename step0.py

 ## At this point test the config:

-cmsRun step0_GEN_SIM.py
+cmsRun step0.py

-## if it works set up a crab config that is like examples/crab_step0.py
+## if it works set up a crab config that is like examples/crab_step0.py (also make sure Ncores = nThreads)
 ## check that you are producing the correct total amount of events (NJOBS * unitsPerJob)
 ## make sure the output site and LFN to where you have access to write to
 ## also make sure the base_name is something sensible!